KingGenius5/Macrosoft-Paint/README.md

 - This is what'll show after clicking the blue button.
 From here you can exlpore the features.
 ![This is the main hub where all the features are accessible.](https://github.com/KingGenius5/Macrosoft-Paint/blob/master/Demo_Pics/Features.png?raw=true)

+# Features

+Display features with Gif or something

 License under the [MIT License](https://opensource.org/licenses/MIT)